Challenges of food transport in Canada

 The global food system functions because of sophisticated transportation and associated logistics.
 No longer does most of the food in a supermarket come from within a few hundred kilometers (Hendrickson and Heffernan, 2002).
-Yet only recently has transport (rather than the broader international trade) become a significant part of the food system critique, largely through the lens of food miles and their contribution to GHG emissions (see for example MacRae et al., 2010; MacRae et al., 2013).
-I expand on earlier treatments of the subject to include a wider range of changes in transport and transport policy that would enhance the sustainability and health promotion dimensions of the Canadian food system.
+Yet only recently has transport (rather than the broader international trade) become a significant part of the food system critique, largely through the lens of food miles and their contribution to GHG emissions (see for example MacRae et al., 2010; MacRae et al., 2013), and the increasingly negative and costly effects of extreme weather events on transport infrastructure and logistics.
+This section includes a wider range of changes in transport and transport policy that would enhance the sustainability and health promotion dimensions of the Canadian food system.

 Historically, transport and transport policy in Canada was primarily about rail, though there was also attention to roads, canals and ports.
 Railroads were viewed to some extent as a public utility and a key part of the nation building process.
 Governments, although primarily laissez-faire in orientation, intervened significantly to shape the structure of rail and other transport because they believed that national development could not be left to the hands of private capital.
 Agricultural development was closely tied to transportation development post-Confederation (Britnell and Fowke, 1962).
 The shift to market-driven, rather than government-directed, transport started in the 1950s following a period when the railroads struggled financially and road transport grew.
 Governments facilitated the rise of trucking through road building, in part to counter the monopoly power of the railroads and reduce state subsidies paid to them as part of the state’s intervention in rates (Prabhu, 1971).
 The policy shift began to reposition transport as vital to economic efficiency, treat modes of transport neutrally so as to let market forces identify which mode was most efficient for any purpose.
 The emerging concept was that regulation would not restrict the ability of modes to compete for customers.
 All this was codified in the National Transportation Act of 1967 (NTA67) and started the process of dismantling state subsidies and privatizing parts of the transport infrastructure.
 But the NTA67 was still primarily about railroads.
 Revisions in 1987 (NTA87) embraced a full range of modes, with competition and market forces the primary agents.
 Much more emphasis was placed on motor carriers, primarily a provincial responsibility, but the federal government encouraged deregulation with the Motor Vehicle Transportation Act of 1987.
 The renamed Canada Transportation Act of 1996 (CTA96) reinforced earlier versions of the NTA (Waters, 2005).